djdd01/Brick-Breaker/README.md

 The Ball and the Paddle are identical to those in Pong

-Upon collision , the bricks are removed from the list and also from the screen when the list becomes empty, You win or if all lives are lost, You lose.
+Upon collision , the bricks are removed from the list and also from the screen.
+When the list becomes empty, You win or if all lives are lost, You lose.